Microplastics

 Avoiding the formation of further microplastics, for example by:

-- Using reusable instead of disposable products (containers, bags, etc.), e.g. storage containers made of glass and cloth carrier bags made of natural fibers
+• using reusable instead of disposable products (containers, bags, etc.), e.g. glass storage containers and fabric carrier bags made from natural fibres

-- Correct disposal of plastic products that are no longer needed via recycling collection points or household waste
+• Correct disposal of plastic products that are no longer needed via recycling centres or household waste

-- Preference for textiles made of natural fibers
+• Preference for textiles made from natural fibres

 Specialist information

 If microplastics are ingested orally, either by swallowing toothpaste or eating contaminated seafood, the actual uptake into the body's cells via the gastrointestinal tract is low.
 The particle size plays a major role here.
 According to the EFSA, only particles with a size of less than 150 µm can be absorbed, and of these only a maximum of 0.3 %.
-The toxicological relevance of such small quantities of microplastics being absorbed into the body's cells is still largely unclear.
+The toxicological relevance of ingesting such small quantities of microplastics into body cells is still largely unclear.

 Microplastics can also be a source of pollutants that are either added during plastic production (additives) and may contain plasticisers, for example, or that are adsorbed during the time they remain in the sea or in the environment.
 The organic and inorganic pollutants found in seawater that can adhere to microplastics and subsequently accumulate there include, in particular, compounds such as organic chlorine compounds (e.g. polychlorinated biphenyls (PCBs), pesticides) or polycyclic aromatic hydrocarbons (PAHs).